-1. Test that the TOE maintains the following attribute for each user: Password Strength Check
+- 1. Test that the TOE maintains the following attribute for each user: Password Strength Check - 2.
+Test that the following information is recorded in each audit record "data and time of event" with the event in this case being a login failure - 3.
+Audit Log Suppression by Username - 4.
+Test that the TOE can perform the following analysis functions on all IDS data received: SSL Configuration Test to be performed on a 3D7120 Sensor

-- 2. Test that the following information is recorded in each audit record "data and time of event" with the event in this case being a login failure - 3.
-Audit Log Suppression by UserName - 4.
-Test that the TOE can perform the following analysis functions on all IDS data received: SSL Inspection Test to be performed on a 3D Sensor 3800 (SBLinux V4.8) - 5.
-Test the TOE's capability to configure a port with capture role and verify that this port can be used to capture packets - 6.
-Test the automatic conversion from internal to external authentication when external authentication is enabled
+- 5. Test the TOE's capability to perform the IDS/IPS functionality by using research pcaps developed by other sources. - 6.
+Test the automatic conversion from internal to external authentication when external authentication is enabled.